 I think at Section 5, about, you know, the Other Alternatives, with a 300-room hotel, if it can be studied and presented, the document presents that it's not supportable.
 And I'd like to understand how it would be supportable.
 What would make a -- as approved now in this zone, what would make that alternative, which is how the zone was designed, supportable?
+(Supervisor Schiliro, Public Hearing - June 26, 2019)

 It is the opinion of the Applicant that a 300-room full-service hotel represents an unsupportable model, and is therefore unwilling to pursue that alternative.
 It is understood that the Town has retained its own independent consultant to review the JF Capital Advisors Market Study included in the DEIS.
 The Town's consultant concluded that a hotel only development at the Site, given the area's construction costs, would not make economic sense.
+See also Response K-1.